NCUtest/notes/calculusNotes.md

 Figure_9

 At this point Wallis temporarily abandoned both the geometric and algebraic representations and began to work solely in the table representation.
 The question then became, how does one interpolate the missing values in this table?
 His interpolate idea is based on that he trust the same pattern a row has should be follow by the missing value on that row.
-Here's the pattern he found:
+Figure_10 is the pattern he found:

 <p align="center">
   <img src="./images/calculusNotes_figure_10.svg"/>